If you have read the “about me”

 -1 preformed ground chicken or turkey patty (uncooked)

--Asian spices you have- I used ground ginger, garlic powder, pinch of soy sauce
+-Asian spices you have- I used ground ginger, garlic powder,

 -Lettuce- 2 Romaine leaves or iceberg leaves